-It’s almost summertime, which means two things: suns out guns out, and the non-stop assortment of sequels that flood the multiplexes.
+It’s summertime, which means several things: sun’s out, guns out, and the non-stop assortment of sequels that flood the multiplexes.
 Of course, not all of these sequels will be good.
 Most won’t be.
 But hopefully none of them are as abysmal as the movies on this list.
 There have been some really, truly awful sequels since Francis Ford Coppola’s The Godfather Part II sparked the idea of a major sequel, and James Cameron certified the box office viability of big-budget sequels with Aliens and Terminator 2.
 Here, we present seven of the most insufferable, piece-of-trash sequels to soil the big screen.

 Let’s just get a few things out of the way.
 The Star Wars prequels and Indiana Jones and the Kingdom of the Crystal Skull, while monumentally disappointing, aren’t truly awful films, hence their absence.
 They’re bad, yes — very, very bad.
 But they all have enough redeeming qualities to save them from BOMB status.
 The Phantom Menace has Darth Maul, even though Lucas doesn’t know what to do with him, and there are some truly revolutionary special effects for the late ’90s on display there.
 Kingdom of the Crystal Skull has its moments of wonder (which are usually subsequently usurped by gaudy CGI), plus the always excellent Cate Blanchett, and the nuclear fridge bit is far from the abomination people make it out to be.
 It riffs on the falling life boat from Temple of Doom, which is just as insane.
 (Those CG monkeys and the alien plot, however, are inexcusable.)